MOMENTS BEFORE A MURDER

 so I bounced from landing up to landing

-as if the twelve step flights were little red hillocks on mars which was some relief
+as if the twelve step flights were little red hillocks on mars

-for a man who had been walking with a stoop for six long weeks who had been crooked underneath the weight of his own coffin
+for a man who had been walking with a stoop for six long weeks

-It’s hard to carry a coffin on your own
+It’s hard to carry a coffin on your own.

-But this bouncing trip upset the Albanian heiress I was in love with
+But this bouncing trip upset the Albanian heiress

 and she quickly scurried upwards